 Students on academic or disciplinary suspension from the last college or university attended will be considered for admission to Western Texas College on an individual basis only.
 Credit for courses in which a passing grade ("D" or better if the student's overall grade average is "C" or better) has been earned may be transferred to Western Texas College from any college accredited through one of the regional accrediting associations of the Association of Colleges and Schools.
 College policy is NOT to transfer credits received from any U.S. institution not so accredited.
 Grades of "D" will not transfer to WTC in English Composition, ENGL 1301, ENGL 1302.
 College preparatory, remedial or any other non-degree credit course cannot be used for transfer or in determining the 2.0 ("C") transfer average.
 Coursework completed at a college outside the United States will be considered for transfer on an individual basis.
 A course-by-course evaluation of a transferred transcript will be completed by the Registrar in consultation with the Director of Counseling and Advising.
 Students are required to submit an official transcript from each school previously attended.
 A student's transcript will have a "hold" placed on it until all transcripts from each school previously attended are received.
-It is the student's responsibility to make sure all transcripts have been received in the Registrar's office.
-A WTC transcript will not be issued if a student's file is not complete or has a "hold" placed on it.
+It is the student's file is not complete or has a "hold" placed on it.